-- To create authentic period hairstyles, you need to use the right equipment and techniques to create the right set, which can then be dressed out to create the style.
-You can use both traditional methods (e.g. pin curls, barrel rolls, Marcel irons), as well as modern techniques and heated tools to create period styles.
-It is all about understanding the finished style and knowing how this can be achieved with the right setting methods and tools.
+- To create authentic period hairstyles, you need to use the right equipment and techniques to create the right set.
+The right set can then be dressed out to create the style.
+You can use both traditional methods as well as modern techniques and heated tools to create period styles.
+Tradition methods include pin curls, barrel rolls and Marcel irons.
+Ultimately, it’s about understanding the finished style and knowing how this can be achieved with the right setting methods and tools.

 - To create an authentic period makeup, use the right colours, finish and textures.
-For example, don’t use makeup with a sheen to create a makeup look from a period when the products used were matte, or use thick black mascara for a period when mascara was not invented yet!
-Also, create the right shapes and heaviness of application that are appropriate to the period e.g. blusher in some periods was applied quite heartily to the apples to create a flushed look.
+For example, don’t use makeup with a sheen to create a makeup look from a period when the products used were matte.
+Likewise, don’t use thick black mascara for a period when mascara was not invented yet!
+Also, create the right shapes and heaviness of application that are appropriate to the period.
+For instance, rouge used in some periods was applied quite heartily to the cheeks, creating a flushed look.

 Read the Script

-- Understand each character: their job, position in society or class, what they are doing (are they at home, working, or an event) – all these things dictate what someone would have looked like, and helps when creating period hair and makeup looks for each character.
+- Understand each character including for example their job, class or position in society, what they are doing (are they at home, working, or an event).
+All these things dictate what someone would have looked like.
+Consequently this helps when creating period hair and makeup looks for each character.
 Of course, there can be artistic interpretations for any periods and this can depend on how authentic the director wishes the film to look.

 Liaise with Other Departments

 - Check with costume if the character is wearing a hat, and what clothing they are wearing.
-No point coming up with a cracking hairstyle if it is then squashed flat or hidden under a hat, or has to be redressed to accommodate head wear or costume.
+No point coming up with a cracking hairstyle if it’s then flattened or hidden under a hat.
+Or likewise, has to be redressed to accommodate head wear or costume.